 What about taking-in a familiar resort where mum and dad took you as a kid?
 These nostalgic trips can rekindle long-forgotten fond memories of yesteryear.
 Something which can be wonderfully therapeutic in an elderly person.

 The ‘chilling out’ and non-pressurised relaxed environment cannot be underestimated.

 No regime or rules to follow.
 Able to decide entirely how they wish to spend their day.

 No third parties deciding for them what they should eat, and when, and where.

-What about the abitilty to spontaneously decide on a fried breakfast at midday!
+What about the ability to spontaneously decide on a fried breakfast at midday!

 The same applies with what time to get up in the morning, and when to retire at night.

 All of the above enables the individual with some support to retain their pride and dignity.

 Once again able to make their own decisions.
 Highly preferable to others making them for you.

 Without a doubt, a personal individual 1-1 level of care delivers far and -away – the best outcome.

 None of us can fully imagine the stress and trauma an individual experiences when the care home beckons.

 Especially the risk of being mixed with other residents suffering a diverse range of conditions.